Selections from the Essays of Montaigne (Crofts Classics)

 Essais

-His fame rests on the Essais, a collection of a large number of short subjective treatments of various topics published in 1580, inspired by his studies in the classics, especially Plutarch.
-Montaigne's stated goal is to describe man, and especially himself, with utter frankness.
+His humanism finds expression in his Essais, a collection of a large number of short subjective essays on various topics published in 1580 that were inspired by his studies in the classics, especially by the works of Plutarch and Lucretius.[39]
+Montaigne's stated goal was to describe humans, and especially himself, with utter frankness.

 Inspired by his consideration of the lives and ideals of the leading figures of his age, he finds the great variety and volatility of human nature to be its most basic features.
-He describes his own poor memory, his ability to solve problems and mediate conflicts without truly getting emotionally involved, his disdain for man's pursuit of lasting fame, and his attempts to detach himself from worldly things to prepare for his timely death.
-He writes about his disgust with the religious conflicts of his time, reflecting a spirit of skepticism and belief that humans are not able to attain true certainty.
-The longest of his essays, Apology for Raymond Sebond, contains his famous motto, "What do I know?"
+He describes his own poor memory, his ability to solve problems and mediate conflicts without truly getting emotionally involved, his disdain for the human pursuit of lasting fame, and his attempts to detach himself from worldly things to prepare for his timely death.
+He writes about his disgust with the religious conflicts of his time.
+He believed that humans are not able to attain true certainty.
+The longest of his essays, Apology for Raymond Sebond, marking his adoption of Pyrrhonism,[40] contains his famous motto, "What do I know?"

-Montaigne considered marriage necessary for the raising of children, but disliked strong feelings of passionate love because he saw them as detrimental to freedom.
-In education, he favored concrete examples and experience over the teaching of abstract knowledge that has to be accepted uncritically.
+Montaigne considered marriage necessary for the raising of children but disliked strong feelings of passionate love because he saw them as detrimental to freedom.
+In education, he favored concrete examples and experience over the teaching of abstract knowledge intended to be accepted uncritically.
 His essay "On the Education of Children" is dedicated to Diana of Foix.